-The first year of issue for the American Arts Commemorative Series included a one ounce gold medallion honoring painter Grant Wood.
+The first year of issue for the American Arts Commemorative Series included a one ounce gold medallion honoring painter Grant Wood (Buy on eBay).
 He is best known for his paintings focused on the rural American Midwest and is associated with the American movement of Regionalism.

 The obverse design of the medallion features a front-facing portrait of Grant Wood wearing his glasses and dressed in an open collared shirt.
 On the reverse of the coin is an image of his most famous painting American Gothic, which depicts a farmer with a pitchfork and his daughter standing in front of their house.
 The painting appears on an easel.
 The obverse carries the inscription “Grant Wood”, while the reverse carries the inscription “American Arts Commemorative Series” and the date “1980”.

 The Grant Wood American Arts Gold Medallion represented one of the inaugural issues of the series.
 The medallions were struck in a composition of 90% gold and 10% copper with a plain edge.
 There was no notation of the gold content or issuing authority included on the pieces, a flaw that would be rectified later in the series.

 From a mintage of 500,000 pieces, total sales reached 312,709 pieces.
 Although other issues of the series would experience higher sales, these issues would also experience a much heavier attrition rate due to melting.
 As such, the Grant Wood medallion is typically the most common and available issue of the series.